Rural Business-Cooperative Service, Department of Agriculture (USDA).

 - the development and expansion of public health-related facilities in the Delta Region.

-(b) Project Area.
-The proposed Project must take place in a rural area within the Delta Region as defined in this Notice.
+(b) Project Eligibility.
+The proposed Project must take place within the Delta Region as defined in this Notice.
 However, the applicant need not propose to serve the entire Delta Region.

 (c) Project Input.
 Your proposed Project must be developed based on input from local governments, public health care providers, and other entities in the Delta Region.

-(d) Grant Period.
+(d) Grant Period Eligibility.
 All awards are limited to up to a 24-month grant period based upon the complexity of the Project.
-Your proposed grant period should begin no earlier than October 1, 2017, and should end no later than 24 Start Printed Page 23179months following that date.
+Your proposed grant period should begin no earlier than October 1, 2020 and should end no later than 24 months following that date.
 If you receive an award, your grant period will be revised to begin on the actual date of award—the date the grant agreement is executed by the Agency—and your grant period end date will be adjusted accordingly.
 Your Project activities must begin within 90 days of the date of award.
-If you request funds for a time period beginning before October 1, 2017, and/or ending later than 24 months from that date, your application will be ineligible.
+If you request funds for a time Start Printed Page 41527period beginning before October 1, 2020, and/or ending later than 24 months from that date, your application will be ineligible.
 The length of your grant period should be based on your Project's complexity, as indicated in your application work plan.
 The Agency understands that fiscal year 2018 and fiscal year 2019 recipients may have had loss of operations due to COVID-19 and will work with them to determine an acceptable grant period if they are awarded in fiscal year 2020 in accordance with OMB Memoranda M-20-11, M-20-26 and 2 CFR 200.308.

-(g) Completeness.
-Your application must provide all of the information requested in Section D.2. of this Notice.
+(g) Completeness Eligibility.
+Your application must provide all the information requested in Section D.2. of this Notice.
 Applications lacking sufficient information to determine eligibility and scoring will be deemed ineligible and will not be considered for scoring.